Aerial view of Atlanta's skyline with skyscrapers, highways, and greenery under a blue sky with fluffy clouds.

 What is a hit-and-run in Georgia?

 An accident is a hit-and-run when one party flees the scene of the crash, even if it’s only a fender bender.
-According to O.C.G.A. § 40-6-270 is Georgia’s Hit and Run Law.
-It requires a driver involved in an wreck to stop at the scene.
+According to O.C.G.A. § 40-6-270 is Georgia’s Hit-and-run Law.
+It requires a driver involved in a wreck to stop at the scene.
 The driver must also give his or her name, address, and registration number of the vehicle.

 Although the penalties are steep, a driver may choose to flee for several reasons: